-Kirkpatrick's Four Levels
+Kirkpatrick's Four Levels for Evaluation

 The Kirkpatrick learning model encourages us to evaluate learning on four levels:

-Be sure to evaluate your learning program on each level so you can tell the best and most comprehensive story about its impact.
+Pro Tip: Be sure to evaluate your learning program on each level so you can tell the best and most comprehensive story about its impact.

-How should I use it?
+How should I use the Kirkpatrick Method?

 The Kirkpatrick evaluation model is a useful and well-known starting point to learning evaluation.
 The lower levels (i.e., reaction and learning) are commonly used in learning and development (L&D).
 The higher levels (i.e., behavior and results), however, are usually ignored in practice because they're often harder to evaluate.